 Cons

-• Only steeps 1 – 2 cups at a time
+- Only brews 1 – 2 cups at a time

 4. Pour Over

-The pour-over is a excellent procedure of brewing coffee to stay eco-friendly.
-By utilizing a dripper, filter, and a kettle you can be on your way to ideal coffee with little waste.
-Yes, we mentioned a filter, but don’t stress.
-When making a pour-over, paper filters aren’t a necessity.
-You can purchase a reusable filter and avoid the adverse waste of disposable filters.
+The pour-over is a excellent method of brewing coffee to stay eco-friendly.
+By utilizing a dripper, filter, and a kettle you can be on your way to fantastic coffee with little waste.
+Yes, we spoken about a filter, nevertheless don’t worry.
+When creating a pour-over, paper filters aren’t a necessity.
+You can purchase a reusable filter and avoid the unwanted waste of disposable filters.

 Pros